-Please note that some of our camp locations will be running on Canada Day (observed June 30th and July 1st) but NOT on Civic Holiday (August 4th).
+Please note that some of our camp locations will be running on Canada Day (July 1st) but NOT on Civic Holiday (August 3rd).

-We are looking for enthusiastic and organized Leadership Coordinators to join our Summer 2025 camp team.
+We are looking for enthusiastic and organized Leadership Coordinators to join our Summer 2026 camp team.
 As a Leadership Coordinator, you will oversee our Senior Leadership Program (SLP) and Counsellor in Training (CIT) programs, playing a key role in developing leadership skills and fostering mentorship among youth.
 You will facilitate leadership training and activities for Senior Leaders in Grade 8 and our Counsellors in Training in Grade 9, providing opportunities for them to build confidence, collaborate, and learn from other staff members.
+This role requires strong communication, organization, and a genuine interest in youth development.
 If you have a passion for inspiring youth and experience working with children, we would love to meet you!

 Our Ideal Candidate: